To: LDEO Scientific Research Community

-3) Proposals can be made by anyone on the LDEO scientific and
+3) Proposals can be submitted by anyone on the LDEO scientific and engineering

 A proposal from a graduate student must have the approval of the studentŐs advisor of record, either implicitly by serving as co-PI, or by providing an email expressing approval to the committee.

 6) The OTIC funds for selected projects will be transferred to a new non-government account.
-Cost overruns are the responsibility of the PI.
+Cost overruns will be the responsibility of the PI.

-In view of the potential for unforeseen issues arising in high-risk endeavors, the steering committee will consider requests for supplemental funds up to $10k to help bring a particularly promising project to fruition.
+In view of the potential for unforeseen issues arising in high-risk endeavors, the steering committee will consider requests for supplemental funds up to $10k to help bring a particularly promising project to successful conclusion.